The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

-Here, $g^d$ is the distribution under the different $p$-hacking approaches described above; $g^{np}$ is the distribution in the absence of $p$-hacking (i.e., the distribution of the first $p$-value that the researchers obtain).
+We model the distribution of reported $p$-values as a mixture, $g^{o}(p) = \tau \cdot g^d(p)+(1-\tau)\cdot g^{np}(p)$.
+Here, $g^d$ is the distribution under the different $p$-hacking approaches described above; $g^{np}$ is the distribution in the absence of $p$-hacking (i.e., the distribution of the $p$-value from the preferred specification).
 The parameter $\tau\in [0,1]$ captures the fraction of researchers who engage in $p$-hacking.

 To generate the data, we first simulate the $p$-hacking algorithms one million times to obtain samples corresponding to $g^d$ and $g^{np}$.
-Then, to construct samples in every Monte Carlo iteration, we draw $n=5000$ $p$-values with replacement from a mixture of those samples and keep each $p$-value, $p_i$, with probability $\Pr(S=1\mid p_i)$.
+Then, to construct samples in every Monte Carlo iteration, we draw $n=5000$ $p$-values with replacement from a mixture of those samples.
+Appendix \ref{app:sample_size} presents results for smaller sample sizes.
 Following \citet{elliott2022detecting}, we apply the tests to the subinterval $(0, 0.15]$.
-Therefore, the effective sample size depends on the $p$-hacking strategy, the distribution of $h$, the presence and type of publication bias, and the fraction of $p$-hackers $\tau$.
+Therefore, the effective sample size depends on the $p$-hacking strategy, the distribution of $h$, and the fraction of $p$-hackers $\tau$.\footnote{Note that the data-generating processes in Sections~\ref{sec:covariate_selection_MC}--\ref{sec:se_selection_MC} imply that, for any $p > \alpha$, the number of observations in the interval $(0, p]$ is identical under both $p$-hacking approaches for covariate, IV, and cluster selection.}

 We compare the finite sample performance of the tests described in Section \ref{sec:tests}.
-See Table \ref{tab:tests} for more details.\footnote{For CS1, CSUB and CS2B tests, the optimization routine fails to converge for some realizations of the data due to nearly singular covariance matrix estimates.
-We count these cases as non-rejections of the null in our Monte Carlo simulations.} We do not show results for Fisher's test since we found that this test has essentially no power for detecting the types of $p$-hacking we consider.
-The simulations are implemented using \texttt{MATLAB} \citep{MATLAB:2023} and \texttt{R} \citep{R2023}.
+See Table \ref{tab:tests} for more details.\footnote{For CS1, CSUB, and CS2B, the optimization routine fails to converge for some realizations of the data due to nearly singular covariance matrix estimates.
+We count these cases as non-rejections of the null in our Monte Carlo simulations.} The simulations are implemented using \texttt{MATLAB} \citep{MATLAB:2023} and \texttt{R} \citep{R2023}. \textbf{[TABLE \ref{tab:tests} HERE]}